mkoteshwar/myrepo/i3bo-camel/i3bo-camel/README.md

 ### Note: Generation of self-signed certificates

-Generation of self-signed certificates has to be done and they need to available to the applications from their respective directories from an access point of view.
+Generation of self-signed certificates has to be done and they need to be available to the applications from their respective directories from an access point of view.
 Please refer to the following [link](https://github.com/wildfly/quickstart/tree/10.x/helloworld-war-ssl) for generating the self-signed certificates and related files.
 My experience is that it is easier to user the java Keytool rather than OpenSSL, but it is ones own preference I would say.
 Please ensure that the password to the various certificates and keystores are noted down so that they can be used in the config files when required.

 The certificate related files referred in this sample are as follows.
 The references are also specified in the environment.properties and the camel-context files.